-Meet your selected advisor at the designated time (JCBE does not assign advisors.)
-If you miss your appointment time, contact your advisor as soon as possible so another time can be scheduled.
-Failure to notify your selected advisor after a missed appointment, or not showing up for your appointment may cause a delay in your registration time.
-This delay can affect the availability of courses that you want or need.
+SARS link on the JCBE homepage during the allotted academic advisement period.
+If you are unable to make your appointment time or if you miss your appointment time you should contact the advisor as soon as possible so another time can be arranged.
+Failure to notify your selected advisor or not showing up for your appointment may cause a delay in your registration time and result in closed classes you want/need.

-Once a student meets with his or her selected advisor, the student must be cleared for registration by the Student Support office at The George in room 210.
-Students can then then check the VIP system for their registration times.
-Registration times are assigned through the Records office and based on the number of academic credit hours earned.
+Once you have met with your assigned advisor, you must be cleared for registration by the Student Support office in The George, room 210.
+Then you may consult the Self-Service Carolina (SSC) system for your registration appointment time.
+Registration times are assigned through the Records Office and are based on the number of academic credit hours you have earned.

-Each semester, signs are posted around campus noting when advisement and registration begins.
-You may also consult the USC Upstate website.
+Each semester, signs are posted around campus and in The George noting when advisement and registration begins.
+You may also consult the

 Change of Major forms are available in the JCBE Office of Student Services(The George, room 210).
 When complete, bring the form to The George room 210 to obtain the Associate Dean's signature.
 The Change of Major form should then be taken to the new department/division.